History of the Dampier issue

 May 2005 – The Heritage Council of Western Australia, which has until now been of the view that its responsibility excludes Indigenous heritage, has asked the State Solicitor for a ruling and presents this to its council meeting.

 23 June 2005 – The World Monuments Fund announces that the Dampier Rock Art Precinct is to remain on the list of 100 Most Threatened Monuments of the World for 2006 and 2007 because the destruction of the monument is continuing despite promises made by the state government.

 July 2005 – Local residents at Karratha under the leadership of G. Slee form COBRA (Champions of Burrup Rock Art), an action and advocacy group opposed to the destruction of the Dampier rock art.

 10 August 2005 – Burrup Fertilisers, the new petrochemical plant at Dampier, is completed, and immediately declares force majeure because the Dampier Harbour lacks the capacity to export its production.

-5-9 September 2005 – R. G. Bednarik presents the Dampier issue to UNESCO in Paris and helps drafting the international recommendations for the protection of global rock art.
+5-9 September 2005 – R. G. Bednarik presents the Dampier issue to UNESCO in Paris and helps to draft the international recommendations for the protection of global rock art.
 These are significantly based on the experience of state vandalism occurring at Dampier.

 31 October 2005 – Woodside Petroleum calls a meeting of local community representatives in Karratha, to discuss the siting of its proposed Pluto gas processing plant.
-It is considering to locate it not at Dampier, but at an alternative site yet to be determined.
+It is considering locating it not at Dampier, but at an alternative site yet to be determined.

 5 December 2005 – A coalition of organisations and individuals places a half-page advertisement in The West Australian newspaper, publicly appealing to Woodside to locate their Pluto plant not at Dampier without an impact study.
 It is signed by numerous organisations and individual academics alerted by IFRAO.